 The Industry Partnerships team establishes strong relationships between SWIB, corporate sponsors, and other pre-professional university women's groups, namely through the Society of Women Leaders (SWL).
 They manage all external corporate relations regarding recruiting in finance, consulting, tech, and startups

 Manages marketing for all aspects of SWIB.
 This includes social media, the website, internal branding, job postings, brand management, event publicity, and communication with other campus marketing organizations.
 In addition, the marketing team is spearheading SWIB U, a free, web-based learning program designed to teach students around the world about business.
-Finally, they host the Women of Impact Awards, a program designed to honor all of the phenomenal accomplishments of undergraduate women on campus.

 The Community Initiatives team is in charge of all SWIB initiatives that build rapport with our community.
 This includes both internal and external SWIB efforts, alumni relations, Society of Women Leaders, Global Internships, and Springternships.
 This team also oversees member development--facilitating the overall SWIB experience and programing of interns and mentorship.
 Moreover, the Community Initiatives team is building out SWIB's Advisory Board.

 PROJECT DEVELOPMENT BOARD

 Develop and spearhead independent, innovative projects to expand SWIB’s scope.
 This role will allow individuals to pursue unique projects that aren’t necessarily encompassed by an existing team, but can further SWIB’s mission.